WassimBenltaief/ReactiveFB/README.md

 ReactiveLogin.requestAdditionalPermission(permissions, activityInstance).subscribe(...)
 ```

-## Configure permissions on initialization :

-Provide a configuration and a list of permissions when initializing ReactiveFB :
+Alternatively, you can configure the permissions when initializing the lib.
+Provide a configuration and a list of permissions and set it just after initialization :

 ```java
 // define list of permissions